pipelight/doc.pipelight/guide/README.md

 A Rust program that execute "js strings parsed as bash commands" on a git event.
 And return pretty logs.

-...Same kind of software as Jenkins,Drone.io,Gitlab CICD ?
+...tries to be the same kind of software as Jenkins,Drone.io,Gitlab CICD

 ## Motivation